tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-02-07-electric-tables-v2.md

 ![](/images/ee-2-sheet.png)

-And the pop-up is almost the same (though a little less polished):
+And the pop-up is almost the same (though a little less polished)[^etsy]:

+[^etsy]: That's [Erin's Etsy page](https://www.etsy.com/shop/ErinprzArt) in the screenshot by the way.
+Shameless plug in case you want some art of kids picture books!

 ![](/images/ee-2-popup.png)